vadimpiven/sample_project/README.md

-# sample_project
+# Sample project
-Sample project to showcase my coding
+- Intended to showcase my coding
+- Used as a sandbox